blado-runnero/-100DaysOfMLCode/README.md

 I also tried to implement a text generation model, just like https://github.com/mtobeiyf/keras-flask-deploy-webapp.
 But didn't got any ideas so as to make it some kind of unique.
 I also explored the possibilities of implementing the same in different languages, like hindi.
 Read few articles for that also.

+# Project Ideas

+I got an rather interesting idea of an AI automated youtube live stream.
+Searched some resources for that and came to a conclusion that this is a very big project and would take lots of work.
+Kind of, side project once I get a job.
+It will take a lot of combination of models and lot of which will be NLP, which I currently know very little about.

+Nice idea, but not achievable at this point.

 -----------------------------------

 # Day 12:-